Does The Progressive Corporation (PGR) Pay a Dividend? (2026)

 Yes, though the structure is unusual.
 Progressive pays a small regular quarterly dividend (most recently $0.10 per share) and periodically pays a large variable dividend linked to exceptional profitability.
 In the prior fiscal year, total dividends paid came to approximately $13.90 per share, producing a trailing yield around 6-7% at recent prices.
 Investors should not treat the variable component as a guaranteed recurring income stream.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PGR's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PGR's investor relations page or your broker before acting on them.

 Related stocks

 Does The Progressive Corporation (PGR) Pay a Dividend?
-(2026), Walnut
+(2026) - Walnut AI Investing App